Naveen628/DA-Home-Assignment/README.md

 ### 1. Handling the Data
 When I first opened the dataset, I saw four separate JSON files (`messages`, `priority`, `reputations`, etc.).
 Looking at them individually was confusing, and I instantly knew I needed to see the "whole picture."
-*   **Action:** My first step was to merge all four files on the `id` column using an `outer` join.
+*   **Action:** My first step was to merge all four files on the `id` column.
 This ensured I didn't lose any data even if a URL was missing some attributes.

 ### 2. Data Cleaning & Challenges
 I encountered a few interesting challenges while cleaning the data: